|

 of a liver cell gives rise to a true liver cell; a cell that is a progenitor

 of a neuron gives rise to a neuron, and so on.
-Embryonic cells give rise to
+Embryonic cells give rise to cells of

 niches within the somatic ecology of the developing organism.
-Is this process

-Here is a thought experiment: Insofar as the cells in the body
+Consider a thought experiment: Insofar as the cells in the body

 of a complex organism vary phenotypically from one type to another and insofar